A transparent image used for creating empty spaces in columns

 Personal Vehicles

-While apprentices will not be asked to use a personal vehicle for work purposes, the apprentice will need the flexibility of his or her own vehicle on their days off in order to run personal errands such as purchasing groceries and for travel.
+While apprentices will not be asked to use a personal vehicle for work purposes, the apprentice will need the flexibility of their own vehicle on their days off in order to run personal errands such as purchasing groceries and for personal travel.

 Working Hours